Osterley Park: Child family

-After Robert Child

 Robert Child's only daughter, Sarah, married John Fane, 10th Earl of Westmorland, in 1782.
 When Child died two months later, his will placed his vast holdings, including Osterley, in trust for any second-to-be born grandchild.
 This proved to be Lady Sarah Fane, who was born in 1785.
 Child's will kept his property out of the hands of John Fane, his son-in-law.
 Under the doctrine of coverture then in force, if Child had given his daughter more than a life interest in any property, Fane would have had control of it.
 Fane had eloped with Child's daughter to Gretna Green, as Child had not consented to the marriage.
 Child had wished his daughter to marry someone willing to take on the Child surname and ensure its continuation.
 Child's eventual heiress, Lady Sarah Fane, married George Villiers in 1804 and, having children, the estate passed into the Villiers family.
 In 1819, George Villiers changed his surname to Child Villiers.